-- Natural systems foundation: Acquiring lands that protect and restore natural features, help protect or improve water quality, provide wildlife habitat, and/or offer opportunities for outdoor recreation - Geographic distribution: Ensuring regional park and trail facilities are evenly distributed around the metropolitan area or distributed in proportion to the existing and forecasted population growth and development - Equity: The ability to strengthen equitable use of regional parks and trails by all our region's residents, such as across age, race, ethnicity, income, national origin, and ability
+- Natural systems foundation: Acquiring lands that protect and restore natural features, help protect or improve water quality, provide wildlife habitat, and/or offer opportunities for outdoor recreation. - Geographic distribution: Ensuring regional park and trail facilities are evenly distributed around the metropolitan area or distributed in proportion to the existing and forecasted - residents, such as across age, race, ethnicity, income, national origin, and ability.